Relevant Region Sampling Strategy with Adaptive Heuristic for Asymptotically Optimal Path Planning: Simulations

 \section{Simulations}

 The simulations are all carried through the benchmark platform of the OMPL \cite{sucan2012open} \cite{moll2015benchmarking}.
 To validate the generalization ability of our method, we solve the planning problem in both the $SE(2)$ and $SE(3)$ state spaces with our method and several state-of-art algorithms.
-All the state spaces of simulation environments are continuous spaces, and all tested algorithms take samples in these continuous state spaces without space discretization.
-The robot is defined as a collection of convex polyhedrons and occupies a certain volume.
+In simulation environments, the state spaces are continuous.
+The algorithms that have been tested are all based on random sampling and take samples from these continuous state spaces without discretizing the space.
+The robot is represented by a collection of convex polyhedrons and occupies a certain volume.